 New-NetFirewallRule -DisplayName "Block XYZ.com IP address" -Direction Outbound –LocalPort Any -Protocol TCP -Action Block -RemoteAddress 146.185.220.0/23

-You can replace Block XYZ.com IP address with anything you can remember or makes it easy to understand whenever you look back at it.
-The IP address mentioned at the end of the RemoteAddress option is what will be blocked.
+You can replace Block XYZ.com IP address with anything you can remember or make it easy to understand whenever you look back at it.
+The IP address listed at the end of the RemoteAddress option is the one that will be blocked.
 Any website or service that resolves to that will be blocked.
-You can replace the RemoteAddress option with the LocalAddress option if the IP is the local network IP address.
+You can replace the RemoteAddress option with the LocalAddress option if the IP address is on the local network.

 Once the execution is complete, you should receive a status message as ” The rule was parsed successfully from the store.
 (65536)”.
 Open Windows Firewall and check if the entry is available.
 Once confirmed, you should be able to add more using PowerShell.